Public-Data Research Monitor

 Safe-Asset Composition

 The main difference is composition within safe assets, not just the level of Fed balances.
-Constrained banks shifted the safe-asset mix toward Treasuries by roughly 9–10 percentage points more than controls.
+That compositional shift is concentrated in the low-headroom split, where Treasury share of safe assets rises by about 9.1 percentage points more than controls.
+The covered-bank / direct-eligibility split is much flatter.

 Safe-Asset Reallocation